 Located in El Morro, this ancient east-west trail is one of the national park service sites in New Mexico.
 The sandstone promontory that has a pool of water along its base is the main feature of this national monument.
 This shaded oasis at the heart of the US desert in the West is a popular stop for many travelers.
 It was the Spanish explorers who dubbed it as El Morro, which is a Spanish term meaning the headland.

 There were several dates, names, and stories that these explorers had left behind, most of which had been preserved until today.
 However, carvings were already prohibited by the US federal law since 1906.
-Other notable features within the El Morro National Monument include pueblo ruins, water pool, inscriptions and park trails.
+Other notable features within the El Morro National Monument include pueblo ruins, water pool, inscriptions, and park trails.

 Fort Union National Monument

-This is another unit managed by the US National Park Service in Watrous, New Mexico.
 The national monument was established in 1954 in order to preserve the second of three forts on the site.
 The property also includes the ruins of the third fort.
 The property is located within the valley of Moro and feature huts built of pine logs.
 There is a 1.2 mile of trail that ends in the fort’s adobe ruins.
 A visitor center is located on the site that features exhibits that tell the story of the fort and stories about the Santa Fe Trail.

 Gila Cliff Dwellings National Monument

 This national monument was established primarily to preserve the Mogollon cliff dwellings in Silver City, New Mexico.
-These cliff dwellings can be found within the Gila Wilderness and is the best example of the Mogollon People’s influence within the region although the exact origin of these cliff dwellings could not be determined.
+These cliff dwellings can be found within the Gila Wilderness and are the best example of the Mogollon People’s influence within the region although the exact origin of these cliff dwellings could not be determined.
 What is known is that the first European contact with the site was in 1878; since then, there have been many visitors to the site, most of which went to study these dwellings.

 The terrain within this national monument is varied with some parts featuring steep-sided canyons, while others had mesas, bluffs, and spring rivers.
 There are also geological studies on the site that indicate its volcanic history and origin.